Our forests are speaking. Are you listening?

 Google's Perch v2.
 On a solar panel.

-The world's most advanced bird-identification model, running fully offline in the deep bush.
+The world's most advanced bioacoustic AI model, running fully offline in the deep forest.
 100+ species classified simultaneously in real time, with zero connectivity required.

 Hark device with solar panel